 Understanding your competitors with text analysis

-I went to some popular entertainment forums and looked at thousands of conversations being had about Netflix vs Amazon Prime’s original programming.
-As a means of competitor benchmarking, I then compared the language of these conversations against each other to see if I could uncover any differences in the way people talk about these shows, and as a way of understanding these two competitors on a deeper level.
+I went to some popular entertainment forums and looked at thousands of conversations being had about Netflix vs. Amazon Prime’s original programming.
+Using competitor analysis, I then compared the language of these conversations against each other to see if I could uncover any differences in the way people talk about these shows, and as a way of understanding these two competitors on a deeper level.

 What you see is what you get

 When it came to the visual aspects of content, fans were certainly opinionated.
 This is particularly important seeing as cinematography is usually where a huge proportion of the production budget goes.
 It is interesting to see that viewers of Amazon Originals were more likely to focus on the appearance or general attractiveness of characters.